microsoft/azure_arc/docs/azure_jumpstart_hcibox/SQLMI/_index.md

 ## Azure Arc-enabled SQL Managed Instance stress simulation

-Included in HCIBox, is a dedicated SQL stress simulation tool named SqlQueryStress automatically installed for you on the Client VM.
+HCIBox includes a dedicated SQL stress simulation tool named SqlQueryStress automatically installed for you on the Client VM.
 SqlQueryStress will allow you to generate load on the Azure Arc-enabled SQL Managed Instance that can be done used to showcase how the SQL database and services are performing as well as the HCI cluster.

 - To start with, open the SqlQueryStress desktop shortcut and connect to the Arc-enabled SQL Managed Instance primary endpoint Ip address.
 This can be found in the _SQLMI Endpoints_ text file desktop shortcut that was created for you.
 Or you can get the primary endpoint from the Azure portal.